Observability Guide

 |---|---|---|---|

-mcp_hangar_health_checks_total | Counter | provider, result | Health check executions |
+mcp_hangar_health_checks_total | Counter | MCP server, result | Health check executions |

-mcp_hangar_health_check_duration_seconds | Histogram | provider | Health check latency |
+mcp_hangar_health_check_duration_seconds | Histogram | MCP server | Health check latency |

-mcp_hangar_health_check_consecutive_failures | Gauge | provider | Current consecutive failure count |
+mcp_hangar_health_check_consecutive_failures | Gauge | MCP server | Current consecutive failure count |

 Example queries:

-# Unhealthy providers (>2 consecutive failures)
+# Unhealthy mcp_servers (>2 consecutive failures)

 mcp_hangar_health_check_consecutive_failures > 2